-Q. How can you explain that Travel Management is shifting to a “cost efficient” function, especially for SMEs?
+Q. How can you explain that TMCs are shifting to a cost-efficient function, especially for SMEs?

 - More cost-conscious than big companies

 - Rapid growth (like the two digits growth of some start-ups) can lead to a fast increase of travel spend that needs to be quickly managed.
-In our survey to SMEs, +53% of them expect their travel spend to grow in 2018.
+In our survey to SMEs, 53+ percent of them expect their travel spend to grow in 2018.

-According to a 2015 study by the GBTA and Sabre (The Transformation of the Travel Manager’s Role), almost 60% of Travel Managers in the European Union and in North America reported to Procurement or Finance / Account / Treasury.
+According to a 2015 study by the GBTA and Sabre, The Transformation of the Travel Manager’s Role, almost 60 percent of travel managers in the EU and North America reported to procurement or finance/account/treasury.

-- “Training” – Travel is a very specific and complex industry with a specific vocabulary.
+- Training: Travel is a very specific and complex industry with a specific vocabulary.
 Mastering it is a strength, especially when dealing with other industry specialists.
-For instance, knowing what is a GDS is a key concept to understand the booking system and an asset when you want to launch a RFP to find the best TMC.
+For instance, knowing what is GDS is a key concept to understand the booking system and be an asset when you want to launch a RFP to find the best TMC.

-- “Networking” – The travel industry is moving fast.
-New technologies, players, rulings appear every day.
-A Travel Manager needs to have the resources to keep up to date but he will be even more efficient by exchanging with his peers (through associations, events organized by the TMC, …).
+- Networking: The travel industry is moving fast.
+New technologies, players, and rulings appear every day.
+A travel manager needs to have the resources to keep up to date, but they'll be more efficient by exchanging information with their peers through associations, events organized by the TMC, etc.

-Travel Management is not dead, it is reborn!
-And the good news is that some TMCs have developed solutions and tools (custom reporting, traveller tracking, trainings, supplier negotiation support, market intelligence, …) to help Travel Managers face all these new challenges.
+Travel management is not dead — it's being reborn.
+The good news is that some TMCs have developed solutions and tools such as custom reporting, traveler tracking, trainings, supplier negotiation support and market intelligence to help travel managers face these new challenges.